-Advanced web design course with emphasis on the construction of dynamic commercial websites with additional consideration of theories of interactivity, animation, and usability on the web.
-Course will also focus on the development of technical skills using industry-standard applications such as Adobe Flash.
-Fees: Additional fee required.
-Prerequisites: ARDE2350, ARDE2360, ARDE2430
+Advanced web design course with emphasis on the construction of dynamic commercial websites with additional consideration of theories of interactivity, animation, user experience, and user interface design on the web.
+Course will also focus on the development of technical skills using industry-standard applications including Dreamweaver, Photoshop and WordPress.
+Prerequisites: ARDE3440, ARDE2360, ARDE2430

 ARDE4500 Studio Practice and Critique (3)

 Cross-emphasis studio course structured to develop professional studio practice through rigorous critique, individuated expression, and criticality regarding relevant issues in contemporary art production.
 Course normally taken in the senior year.
 Prerequisites: ARDE3500

 This course will require the development of broad-based media campaigns utilizing a variety of print, digital, and social media.
 The development of dynamic and appropriate visual systems and implementation of those systems toward a specific market audience will be emphasized.
 Projects may include real-world campaigns for local and regional institutions.
 Prerequisites: ARDE3360, ARDE3440, BSNS 3530 OR BSNS 3510, or instructor's approval